adobe-sign/AdobeSignJavaSdk/docs/WidgetsApi.md

 String xOnBehalfOfUser = "xOnBehalfOfUser_example"; // String | The userId or email in the format <b>userid:{userId} OR email:{email}.</b> of the user that has shared his/her account
 String ifNoneMatch = "ifNoneMatch_example"; // String | Pass the value of the e-tag header obtained from the previous response to the same request to get a RESOURCE_NOT_MODIFIED(304) if the resource hasn't changed.
 String versionId = "versionId_example"; // String | The version identifier of widget as provided by the API which retrieves information of a specific widget.
 If not provided then latest version will be used.
 String participantId = "participantId_example"; // String | The ID of the participant to be used to retrieve documents.
+If not mentioned, the participation of api caller is used.
 Boolean attachAuditReport = true; // Boolean | When set to YES, attach an audit report to the signed Widget PDF.
 Default value is false try {
     byte[] result = apiInstance.getWidgetCombinedDocument(authorization, widgetId, xApiUser, xOnBehalfOfUser, ifNoneMatch, versionId, participantId, attachAuditReport);